sparrowcode/PermissionsKit/README.md

 ```

 ## How to use
 Call `SPPermission` and use func `request()`.
-Also passed controller, on which dialog should present
+Also passed controller, on which dialog should present:
 ```swift
 import UIKit
 import SparrowKit